jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ## System Monitoring

   The first step in system administration is monitoring.
 Just like viewing logs, also knowing what is currently going on resource wise can be very helpful.
-The first command we want to look at to help us understand what is occuring on our system is a command called ```top``.
+The first command we want to look at to help us understand what is occurring on our system is a command called ```top``.
 This stands for *table of processes*.
 Top produces a list of running processes selected by user-specific criteria [^100].
-The traditional Unix version was written by William LeFebvre and originally copyrighted in 1984.
+The tradditional Unix version was written by William LeFebvre and originally copyrighted in 1984.
 Since 1991 there has been a Linux based GPL top command which is part of the [procps-ng suite of tools](https://gitlab.com/procps-ng/procps) [^102].

 ### top